-A payment gateway is the online equivalent of a card terminal and used specifically when you are taking payments online.
-Its job is not only to authenticate the cards making a purchase on your website, but also to ensure that credit card details are protected.
-When a customer enters credit card details on your website, they are actually entering it into the payment gateway which encrypts it before sending it to the card issuing bank for approval for card authenticity and availability of funds.
+A payment gateway is the online equivalent of a card terminal and used specifically to take payments online.
+It not only authenticates the cards making a purchase on your website, but also uses encryption to protect credit card details.
+When a customer enters credit card details on your website, they are actually entering it into the payment gateway.
+The payment gateway encrypts it before sending it to the card issuing bank to approve for card authenticity and availability of funds.
 It then reports that back to your website and the acquiring bank that the payment is approved or not.

 A virtual terminal allows a merchant to take credit card details over the phone.
 It is different from a payment gateway in that a payment gateway is designed to take online payments in which the buyer enters their credit card details.
-In the case of a virtual terminal the buyer reads out their credit card details – usually over the phone - and the merchant inputs them into the secure terminal.
-It is most commonly used in businesses that take phone payments like mail order, but it could be used to take payments in any circumstance as long as that is the preferred method agreed between the buyer and merchant.
+With a virtual terminal the buyer reads out their credit card details and the merchant inputs them into the secure terminal.
+Most commonly, mail order businesses use it to take phone payments.
+However, other businesses could use it to take payments in any circumstance as long as that is the preferred method agreed between the buyer and merchant.

 If you have already opened a business, then you will have a point of sale (PoS) solution.
-Again, their function is not first and foremost payment processing but rather to make it easy for you to calculate your customer’s bill – no matter how they pay.
-However, a better solution will enable you to print reports, sync your inventory, and also send payment information to your card reader so that it the card and the bill are matched up and you don’t have to spend time doing that later.
+Its function is not payment processing first, but to make it easy for you to calculate your customer’s bill.
+However, a better solution will enable you to print reports, and sync your inventory.
+It will also send payment information to your card reader.
+In the latter case, so that it the card and the bill are matched up and you don’t have to spend time doing that later.

-Point of sale systems come in various forms: as standalone terminals for a counter and in the form of apps that can be installed on a mobile or pad.
+Point of sale systems come in the form of standalone terminals for a counter and smartphone apps.

 How Do You Need to Take Card Payments?